LuciaGiagnolini12/DataDrivenResearch_TrialClassUvA/data/README.md

 | `Day` | `YYYY-MM-DD` | Date |
 | `New deaths (per 1M)` | float | Daily confirmed COVID-19 deaths per million people |

-This dataset is included not to measure television coverage, but to provide an independent reference point from a different source, institution, and methodology.
-It enables cross-source comparison: where do the two datasets diverge, and what might explain that divergence?
+This dataset is included not to measure television coverage, but to provide an independent reference point of a related phenomenon from a different source, institution, and methodology.
+It enables cross-source comparison.

 ---